gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/stock-dynamics.md

 in your R console, with the plot still open.
 This generates a vertical line at the date March 1, 2000.
 The argument lwd=2 makes the line a little thicker.
 You can change the date in this command to generate the vertical line in different locations.

-CheckShow Answer

 ## Problem 2.3 - Visualizing Stock Dynamics

 Answer these questions using the plot you generated in the previous problem.

 Around 1983, the stock for one of these companies (Coca-Cola or Procter and Gamble) was going up, while the other was going down.
 Which one was going up?

-Exercise 12

-&nbsp;Coca-Cola&nbsp;

-&nbsp;Procter and Gamble&nbsp;

-Explanation

-Looking at the plot generated by the commands:

-plot(CocaCola$Date, CocaCola$StockPrice, type="l", col="red")

-lines(ProcterGamble$Date, ProcterGamble$StockPrice, col="blue")

-we can see that around 1983 the stock for Coca-Cola has an upward trend.

 In the time period shown in the plot, which stock generally has lower values?

-Exercise 13

-&nbsp;Coca-Cola&nbsp;

-&nbsp;Procter and Gamble&nbsp;

-Explanation

-Looking at the plot, the red line (for Coca-Cola) is generally lower than the blue line.

-CheckShow Answer

 ## Problem 3.1 - Visualizing Stock Dynamics 1995-2005